-Above, you see that life as a super citizen wherein Title shows up in the Word Document Hover Panel, and on the left of the screen, “Result Type”, “Author”, and “Modified date” are showing-up in the left hand SharePoint Search tools called “Refiners“.
-You can click, show/hide, use slider bars, and interact with these values in the refiner tools to quickly filter the Search Results that are returned from the query you enter in the Search Box.
-These fields are all setup as Managed Properties in SharePoint by default…out-of-the-box.
-Okay, so how will Sales go about turning Sales Contract Stage and Customer Name into Crawled Properties and Mapped Properties?
+As a managed property, Title shows up in the Word Document Hover Panel.
+Similarly, “Result Type”, “Author”, and “Modified date” are showing-up in the left hand SharePoint Search tools called “Refiners“.
+You can click, show/hide, use slider bars, and interact with these values in the refiner tools.
+As a result, Search Results returned from the query Search Box query are quickly filtered.

 As an independent exercise, you should also map “Expire Date” to RefinableDate00 before continuing:

-So, the Sales Team makes some changes to the CSWP properties.
+Fix the output display by making the following changes to the CSWP properties.